ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Worked on battleship project

 **Thoughts:** As of now I find tests very annoying and confusing.
 This project is also quite tough for me to wrap my head around and I'm hoping I don't struggle too much.
 Today I only created some factories, functions, and struggled with the test runner

+### Day 86: September 24, 2021

+**Today's Progress**: Worked on battleship project

+**Thoughts:** Tests are still annoying but I had a bit of a breakthrough with them.
+Started working on the dom now